aarranz-stratio/arangodb-mesos-framework/README.md

     This specifies the timeout in seconds until an automatic failover is done in case of a task failure.

-  - `ARANGODB_VOLUME_PATH`, overriding `--volume_path`:

-    All instances of ArangoDB will run in Docker containers and will mount some directory below the path given here as a volume into the container.
-That is, the actual persisted data and logs of the database will reside below this path.
-Note that before the age of persisted volumes this does not make much sense, since new instances will usually be started by different Mesos slaves and thus will no longer find the old state.
-Furthermore, nobody will clean up the space used after termination!
-This will all be better when we have persistent volumes and Mesos actually controls these resources in a better way.

   - `ARANGODB_SECONDARIES_WITH_DBSERVERS`, overriding `--secondaries_with_dbservers`:

     If this boolean value is set to "true", then the secondary DBServers